Faculty and Staff

 Miss Veronica describes herself as “A Domestic Engineer by day and a Dance Teacher by night.”

 She currently teaches Tap, Ballet and Creative Movement.
 She is also the instructor for all of our Community Educator Classes for the DCS (Dallas Community School) Program.
 Whew!

 Next up, my girl Spencer Schrock.

-Previously a full time 911 Dispatcher for five years, Spencer is now a stay at home mom of two children, which she says is way harder.
-She has retained the call-taker “it’s not optional” voice, so she comes in VERY handy when I need a bulldog to stand in the gap for me and make sure things get handled.
+Previously a full-time 911 Dispatcher for five years, Spencer is now a stay at home mom of two children, which she says is way harder.
+She has retained the call-taker “it’s not optional” voice, so she comes in VERY handy in times of urgency.

-When asked about her Favorite part of The Nutcracker Spencer said “The way the music gets me all giddy every. single. year.
-Tchaikovsky, you magnificent musical beast.”
-Because she is hilarious.
+Fun fact: Miss Spencer is hilarious.
 Did I mention that?
 You don’t expect it when you’re looking at her beautiful young self, but she has a witty and ironic sense of humor that makes me guffaw on a regular basis.
-Here’s the proof- this is how she finished her interview:
+Here’s the proof- this is how she finished her most recent Nutcracker interview:

 See?
 I told you.

 Please meet our dear Miss Jenesa.

 Miss Jenesa grew up in the Portland area, and came to Polk County as a college student to attend Western Oregon University.
 She graduated with a Bachelor’s degree in Biology, with an emphasis in Pre-med and Botany.
 She also holds an Associate’s degree in Early Childhood Education.
 While at WOU, she studied Hip Hop, Modern and Ballet, and performed with The Triangle Alliance’s Drag Show.